chmccreery/backyardtheatersf/README.md

 # backyardtheatersf
-Main website for all things Backyard Theater SF.
+Toy website for all things Backyard Theater SF.

 ## Developing
 To run the backend and frontend locally, see the README.md files inside `backend/` and `/frontend` respectively.